Target Tracking via LiDAR-RADAR Sensor Fusion for Autonomous Racing: METHODOLOGY

-The first step of every MTT cycle is EKF Prediction, in which every track is subject to motion prediction according to Equation \eqref{eq:cvtr_model_dt}.
-The yaw rate input $u$ is computed according to \eqref{eq:yaw_rate_input} for every track and then used to update the state estimation.

-During the prediction step, we apply \eqref{eq:state_output} in order to compute both the predicted state $\hat{X}(k+1)$ and its corresponding predicted output $\hat{Y}$.
+During the MTT prediction step, we apply \eqref{eq:state_output} to compute both the predicted state $\hat{X}_{k+1}$ and its corresponding predicted output $\hat{Y}$ for every track, using \eqref{eq:H_Lidar} or \eqref{eq:H_RADAR} depending on the sensor type.
 We also update the current state and output error covariance estimation according to:

-where $A$ represents the state linearization around the current prediction, $P$ the state error covariance estimate and $S$ the output error covariance estimate, while $Q$ and $R$ represent the model and output noise covariance matrices.
+where $F$ represents the state linearization around the current prediction, $P$ the state error covariance estimate and $S$ the output error covariance estimate, while $Q$ and $R$ represent the model and output noise covariance matrices.

 We associate the incoming measurements to the predicted track position by computing the Mahalanobis Distance for every track-measurement pair, defined as $D_m$.
 To ensure a uniform distance computation across different sensor types, we only employ the $\{x,y\}$ position of the RADAR measurement and the relative submatrix of $S$ according to: